CoFH/cofh.github.io/docs/augment-numismatic-press/index.md

 installed together with other specialization augments.

 ### Effects
-An installed numismatic press allows for a [compactor](/docs/compactor/) to be switched into Mint mode.
-In this mode, the compactor produces metal coins from metal nuggets, ingots and blocks.
+An installed numismatic press allows for a [compactor](/docs/compactor/) to produce metal coins from ingots.
+This replaces the machine's ability to produce metal plates.

 Recipes
 -------

-{% include recipe-table.html type='compactor-mint' recipes=page.recipe-list %}
+{% include recipe-table.html type='compactor-coin' recipes=page.recipe-list %}